georust/rinex/tutorials/CRX2RNX/README.md

 But keep in mind that CRINEX is not a lossless compression when it comes to signal observations: the higher the compression order, the larger the error.

+To decompress CRINex into readable RINex, you have two options

+- either use the dedicated `crx2rnx` simplistic tool, which only performs this operation
+- or use the `--crx2rnx` option of `rinex-cli` when synthesizing RINex